 service in combat it is known to millions of aviation enthusiasts.
 This is the story of P-40N (44-7619).

-just one of around 14,000 built during World War 2 and was acquired for around $45,000
+just one of around 14,000 built during the Second World War (1939 - 1945), and was acquired for around $45,000

-by the United States Army Air Force (USAAF).
-Used by the 372nd Fighter Group based at Pollock Field, Louisiana, and at other airfields around the area, P-40 44-7619 would serve as a
+by the United States Army Air Force.
+Used by the 372nd Fighter Group based at Pollock Field, P-40N (44-7619) would serve as a

 with the word 'Icy'.
-So less than two years after being built and having only been in service for a year and a half P-40 44-7619 ended its service with the USAAF and was sent to the
+So less than two years after being built and having only been in service for a year and a half P-40N (44-7619) ended its service with the USAAF and was sent to the

-independent government agency the Reconstruction Finance Company.
+independent government agency the Reconstruction Finance Corporation.

 The next home for 'Icy' was the Chowchilla Union Schools, California whom it was sold to for the price of transportation, $350.
 For the next four years the schools students would learn

-about aircraft and simulate take off and landing procedures as part of a aeronautics course developed by high school teacher Floyd Park.
+about aircraft and simulate take-off and landing procedures as part of a aeronautics course developed by high school teacher Floyd Park.
 'Icy's time at the school ended when a new

-availability and brought the plane.
+availability and brought the aircraft.

 to a racing aircraft the cockpit was the main area that needed attention and needed to be rebuilt and other parts were also needed including a new prop and spinner, but finally after a

-restoration process lasting three years and involving parts from other aircraft P-40 44-7619 was again able to take to the skies.
-After some training in the Warhawk Sue was eventually able
+restoration process lasting three years and involving parts from other aircraft P-40N (44-7619) was again able to take to the skies.
+After some training in the Warhawk.
+Sue was eventually able

-to bring the plane back to Kalamazoo.
+to bring the aircraft to Kalamazoo, Michigan.

-them if if they set up a museum then he would donate his Grumman F8F Bearcat.
+them if they set up a museum then he would donate his Grumman F8F Bearcat.

-Confederate Air Force Airshow and included flying over Washington DC to commemorate the opening of the movie The Right Stuff, which would see Sue meet Chuck Yeager who lead the formation in
+Washington, DC to commemorate the opening of the movie The Right Stuff (1983), which would see Sue meet Chuck Yeager who lead the formation

-tiger' and so a 49 year career came to an end although Sue herself kept flying in a T-34 Mentor with the same colour scheme.
+tiger' and so the aircraft's 49 year career came to an end, although Sue herself kept flying in a Beechcraft T-34 Mentor with the same colour scheme.